 (d) The filing of an appeal in court under this section shall not stay the action appealed from, but the appellants may petition the court having jurisdiction of land use appeals for a stay.
 If the appellants are persons who are seeking to prevent a use or development of the land of another, whether or not a stay is sought by them, the landowner whose use or development is in question may petition the court to order the appellants to post bond as a condition to proceeding with the appeal.
 After the petition for posting a bond is presented, the court shall hold a hearing to determine if the filing of the appeal is frivolous.
 At the hearing, evidence may be presented on the merits of the case.
-It shall be the burden of the landowners to prove the appeal is frivolous.
-After consideration of all evidence presented, if the court determines that the appeal is frivolous, it shall grant the petition for posting a bond.
+It shall be the burden of the landowners to prove the appeal is frivolous, it shall grant the petition for posting a bond.
 The right to petition the court to order the appellants to post bond may be waived by the appellee, but such waiver may be revoked by him if an appeal is taken from a final decision of the court.
-The question of the amount of the bond shall be within the sound discretion of the court.
+The question of the bond shall be within the sound discretion of the court.
 An order denying a petition for bond shall be interlocutory.
-An order directing the respondent to the petition for posting a bond to post a bond shall be interlocutory.
-If an appeal is taken by a respondent to the petition for posting a bond from an order of the court dismissing a land use appeal for refusal to post a bond, such responding party, upon motion of petitioner and, after hearing in the court having jurisdiction of land use appeals, shall be liable for all reasonable costs, expenses and attorney fees incurred by petitioner.
+If an appeal is taken by a respondent to the petition for posting a bond from an order of the court dismissing a land use appeal is to post a bond, such responding party, upon motion of petitioner and, after hearing in the court having jurisdiction of land use appeals, shall be liable for all reasonable costs, expenses and attorney fees incurred by petitioner.